virajpvs/virajpvs/README.md

 # Hi there! 👋 I'm Viraj

 I'm a passionate Machine Learning Engineer with a strong background in both technical and engineering domains.
-I have a deep fascination for solving real-world problems through data-driven insights and predictive modeling.
+I have a deep fascination for solving real-world problems through data-driven insights and predictive modelling.

 ## About Me